The Synthetic Roth Contribution

 8. Conclusion§

-The Synthetic Roth Contribution is the dollar-for-dollar economic equivalent of a Roth contribution that occurs implicitly when conversion tax is paid from outside the retirement account.
-The framework was introduced in Cheshire (2025, SSRN 5205840) and is rigorously extended here.
-We have demonstrated its existence and properties four independent ways:
+The Synthetic Roth Contribution is the economic equivalent of a Roth contribution that occurs when conversion tax is paid from outside the retirement account.
+Cheshire (2025, SSRN 5205840) introduced the concept; this paper proves it four independent ways:

 -

 Algebraic.
-The annuity-payment / present-value identity proves that when the discount rate equals the portfolio rate, the Outside vs Inside PV difference is exactly zero — yet the Outside-funded household receives a constant of additional cash flow in every distribution year.
+The annuity-payment / present-value identity proves that when the discount rate equals the portfolio rate, the Outside vs Inside PV difference is exactly zero — yet Outside funding creates a constant of additional cash flow in every distribution year.

 -

 Decompositional.
-The realized end-of-life wealth difference between Outside and Inside paths cannot be reconciled without including the SRC term as a first-class component alongside spread arbitrage, IRMAA savings, and reduced-RMD tax-drag.
+The realized FV difference between Outside and Inside paths cannot be reconciled without including the SRC term as a separable component alongside spread arbitrage, Medicare-surcharge savings, and reduced-RMD tax-drag.

 References§